ong6/Unix-Guide/docs/basic-path-nav.md

 ### Home Directory

 Each user has his/her own _home_ directory.
-The above figure shows where the home directory of the user `ooiwt` resides in the directory tree.
-The user `ooiwt` may create files or directories in his/her home directory, but not elsewhere unless permission is given.
+The user may create files or directories in his/her home directory, but not elsewhere unless permission is given.

 The home directory is referred to with the symbol `~` in `bash`.
 Sometimes we add the username behind `~` to indicate the home directory of the other user.